tallforasmurf/CHIP8IDE/readme.md

 Open again open the source program `draw_the_key.asm` and click LOAD and RUN.
 This tiny program reads the next keypad key and displays that character, from `0` to `F`, on the screen.

 Click on the different keypad keys.
+The program displays the key value.
 Take note of the key layout, how the keys for `A` to `F` are wrapped around the decimal numbers.

 There are two ways to enter keypad clicks.
 You can click the keys with the mouse, or you can use keyboard keys from your computer.
 In the lower right of the display window is a pop-up menu.
 Each entry on the menu is a list of 16 keystrokes.
 These key*board* keys are mapped to the key*pad* keys of the display window.
 The default reads `1234qewradsfzxcv`.
 When it is selected, it maps the CHIP-8 keypad keys, from left to right and top to bottom, onto the keyboard keys: